Sh-31/VAE-MNIST/README.md

 # VAE-MNIST

-This project implements a Variational Autoencoder (VAE) for the MNIST dataset, supporting both fully connected (FNN) and convolutional (CNN) architectures.
+Educational implementation of Variational Autoencoder (VAE) for the MNIST dataset, supporting both fully connected (FNN) and convolutional (CNN) architectures.
 It includes training, evaluation, and empirical analysis.

 ## Features
 - Train VAE models (FNN/CNN) on MNIST